mineiros-io/terraform-aws-cognito-user-pool/README.md

 on [Amazon Web Services (AWS)][AWS].

 *This module supports Terraform v1.x, v0.15, v0.14, v0.13 as well as v0.12.20 and above
-and is compatible with the terraform AWS provider v3.19 and above.*
+and is compatible with the Terraform AWS provider v3.19 and above.*

-The last version supporting terraform AWS provider v2.x is v0.4.1.
+The last version supporting Terraform AWS provider v2.x is v0.4.1.

 - [Module Features](#module-features)